Provisional anti-dumping or countervailing duty may be charged while suspected dumping is investigated.

 For example, anti-dumping duty might be based on the difference between the price charged in the European Union and the price charged in the exporter's home market.
 If it can be shown that the home market price is in fact higher than suggested, the duty could be reduced.

-Repayment claims are dealt with by the Department for Business, Innovation & Skills Trade Defence Unit.
+Repayment claims are dealt with by the Department for Business, Energy and Industrial Strategys Trade Defence Unit.
 Claims must normally be made within six months of the regulation coming into force.

 Appeals against duty decisions